IloBe/Meme_Generator/README.md

 #### 2.1 Installation
 For implementing this project *Python V3.9.12* is used in a virtual environment called **meme**.
-So in general, a conda installation is expected.
+All tests have happened on different Windows systems.
+So in general, an appropriate conda installation is expected.
 Furthermore, we need the C++ library `pdftotext`, therefore some conditions exist to be fulfilled.

 As **first prerequisite**, according to pypi information about the [library](https://pypi.org/project/pdftotext/) on Windows, it is currently tested only when using conda by following the mentioned process.
 This library relys on the *poppler* library which is a utility for rendering PDFs and